 Calculate your recommended daily water intake.

 Stay properly hydrated with the Water Intake Calculator.
-Water is essential for every cell in your body.
-It regulates temperature, keeps joints lubricated, and transports nutrients.
+Water is essential for every cell in your body—it regulates temperature, keeps joints lubricated, and transports nutrients.
+A water intake calculator determines your personalized daily hydration target using the National Academy of Medicine (NAM) guidelines, adjusted for your body weight, activity level, and climate.
+Use Calculator4U to find your personalized target in liters, cups, and ounces instantly.

 | Scenario | Base (70kg) | Additional | Total Daily |